 The lake was stocked with grayling in 1994 by the Alaska Department of Fish & Game, the same year we filed a license application to the Federal Energy Regulatory Commission.
-After conducting a population survey in 2001-2002 we are currently monitoring the graylings access to their spawning stream to determine if the lake drawdown exposes any barriers to their movement into the stream to spawn.
-This (2005) is the third year of the five year study.
-To this point grayling have been observed in the spawning stream every year, indicating there is not a barrier to their movement when the lake is drawn down.
-Anadromous fish do not get closer than several miles downstream of the project tailrace due to a barrier falls.
+After conducting a population and habitat surveys from 2001-2007, the grayling were found to have access to the main spawning stream regardless of the lake elevation at the spawning period in June and July.
+Further studies were discontinued per agency approval.

+Anadromous fish do not get closer than several miles downstream of the project tailrace due to a barrier falls in the Skagway River.
 The penstock offers adequate measures to allow wildlife to move over or under it along its length.
 No species were considered to be impacted by the construction and operation of this project.